 This also requires regular new seismic acquisitions to obtain even better quality data, which will in turn be reprocessed several times in the following years.

-Over the past few years we have started internalising some of the expert services commonly offered by service companies, for example acquiring well logging or mud logging during drilling.
+Over the past few years, Perenco started internalising some of the expert services commonly offered by service companies, for example acquiring well logging or mud logging during drilling.

 Atypical career pathways

-At Perenco, in Geoscience like in the other departments, we favour a transversal career progression.
+In Geosciences like in the other departments, Perenco favours a transversal career progression.

-Some of our collaborators want to develop multiple skills, as we have recently seen in two cases.
-One of a senior geologist with over ten years of experience who started a new course to train as a deposit engineer; and the other one of an also very experienced deposit engineer, who went on-site to work in production.
-His dual skills will ultimately be an incredible asset.
+Some of our collaborators want to develop multiple skills, as two recent cases.
+One of a senior geologist with over ten years of experience who started a new course to train as a reservoir engineer; and the other one of an also very experienced reservoir engineer, who went on-site to work in production.
+Their dual skills will ultimately be an incredible asset.